Oven Baked Cod

 Recipe Help & FAQs

-How should I store baked cod?
+How do I store and reheat baked cod?

 Store any leftovers in an airtight container in the fridge for up to 3 days until you’re ready to reheat.
-To reheat this recipe, you can pop it back in the oven at 325°F for 10-15 minutes just until warmed through.
+To reheat this recipe, you can pop it back in the oven at 325°F for 10-15 minutes until just warmed through.

 What internal temperature should cod be cooked to?